Beyond the significant first rendezvous with and escort of a comet, Rosetta will attempt another first: landing on a comet.

 The detailed in-situ surface measurements that Philae makes at its landing site will be used to complement and calibrate the extensive remote observations made by the orbiter covering the whole comet.
 Once the primary science mission has been completed, the lander will continue to monitor the physical and chemical properties of the comet’s surface as it continues on its journey towards the Sun and for as long as the batteries are able to recharge.

-In the meantime, Rosetta will begin the next major part of its mission, the escort phase.
-The orbiter will continue to manoeuvre around the comet at walking pace, collecting dust and gas samples and making remote sensing observations as the comet warms up and the nucleus and its environment evolve.
-The comet will reach its closest point to the Sun (perihelion) in August 2015, at 186 million kilometres.
+In the meantime, Rosetta will begin the next major part of its mission: the orbiter will continue to manoeuvre around the comet at walking pace, collecting dust and gas samples and making remote sensing observations as the comet warms up and the nucleus and its environment evolve.
+The comet will reach its closest point to the Sun (perihelion) in August 2015.
 Rosetta will then track the waning of activity as the comet heads back towards the outer Solar System, at least until the end of 2015.